 Broil the potatoes until the top is bubbly and golden brown.
 The potatoes don’t have to be in the oven long because you have already cooked the potatoes through in the Instant Pot.
 If you can, try to let the potatoes cool for about 10 minutes before eating.

-Ham and Scalloped Potatoes Substitutions & Variations
+Scalloped Potatoes with Ham Recipe Substitutions and Variations

 Can this Cheesy Scalloped Potatoes and Ham Recipe be made without the Instant Pot?